Game4all/mnist-from-scratch/README.md

 2. Download and extract the MNIST dataset into the repository root.
 2. Run `zig build` and wait for model training to finish (should take approximately 5-10min)
 3. Deployable WASM + HTML file is at `zig-out/web/public`

+## License and acknowledgements

+This project is licensed under **MIT licence**.

+Uses the MNIST dataset (https://yann.lecun.com/exdb/mnist/)